KLong75/mike-martin-media/README.md

 ## Description

 A fully responsive website for Mike Martin Media, a video production company in St. Louis, MO.
-Built by Kevin Long at Rhythm Code Studio with Next.js and Tailwind CSS.
+Built by Kevin Long at Rhythm Code Studio with Next.js and Tailwind CSS.Featuring a custom-built video player using Mux's React Player, the site showcases Mike Martin Media's portfolio of work, including case studies and client testimonials.
+The website is designed to be visually appealing and easy to navigate, with a focus on highlighting the company's expertise in multi-media production.

 ## URL of Deployed Application